 Try Canyoning

 If you’re looking for another one of the many adventurous things to do in Puerto Plata, you can go canyoning and rappel down waterfalls at a popular canyon among the rivers of Cabarete.
-Nicknamed the Magic Mushroom because of its shape, this canyon has several spots where visitors can swim through the canyon, jump into the river, and do a couple of intense rappels.
+Nicknamed the Magic Mushroom because of its shape.
+This canyon has several spots where visitors can swim through the canyon, jump into the river, and do intense rappels.

 Related Posts: 79+ Things to Do and Places to Visit in Santo Domingo, DR